turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/3_azure_functions.md

-This process is demonstrated in a [demo](./demos/web_api_go_odata_demo.md) for the platform APIS document in the context of an external console application.
+This process is demonstrated in a [demo](./demos/web_api_go_odata_demo.md) for the platform APIs document in the context of an external console application.

 With Azure functions we can also use managed identities.
-When we create a managed identity for a function app an application registration is created which we can use as described in the platform API demo.
+When we create a managed identity for a function app, an application registration is created which we can use as described in the platform API demo.
 The main difference here is that azure will manage the certificates and secrets for the app registration on our behalf so we do not need to keep renewing these manually when they expire.

 ## Demonstrations